SameehaFirdaus/Tip-Calculator/README.md

 ### The challenge

-- Create a simple python program that calculates tips from the final bill
+- Create a simple python program that calculates tips from the final bill.
 ### Built with

 - Python